microsoft/Application-Insights-Workbooks/Documentation/Visualizations/Text.md

 ## Add a text control
 1. Switch the workbook to edit more by clicking on the _Edit_ toolbar item.
 2. Use the _Add text_ link to add a text control to the workbook.
-3. Add your [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to the control.
+3. Add markdown to the control.
 4. Click the _Done Editing_ button to see the formatted text.

+> Tip: Use this [markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to see the different formatting options.